 Furthermore, as business has increased, so has the rate of data collection and the sophistication of data analysis.
 From integrated web-based mapping systems to numerical groundwater modeling, Trihydro staff deal with complex and critical data daily.
 To accommodate, the company has incorporated an information technology team with expertise in complex project databases and application development.

 “We’ve seen the statistics about what can happen to businesses if they go down,” said Casey Mullins, Systems Administrator, Trihydro.
 “So at Trihydro, we maintain multiple storage array networks and database availability groups built into redundant architecture to keep connectivity high and ensure Laramie is never a single point of failure.”

 “It is important for us to do business with companies who support our sustainability charter,” said Jeff Hostetler, CIO and Vice President.
-“Green House Data supports us in our mission to operate in a socially responsible and sustainable way by providing high quality environmental services and employing common-sense sustainable business practices.”
+“Lunavi supports us in our mission to operate in a socially responsible and sustainable way by providing high quality environmental services and employing common-sense sustainable business practices.”